 You can use the Delete option to remove the corresponding property/property group.
 Be aware that when you delete a property group, you will also delete all the nested properties inside the group.

-If you have a large website and decide to implement a new Schema Markup for the entire website, it would not be easy to enter the data for each post manually.
-Thankfully, our Schema Templates lets you use variables inside your properties; hence if Rank Math finds any data assigned for these variables, it populates the value for these properties in the Schema Markup.
+If you have a large website and decide to implement a new Schema Markup for the entire website, it would be tedious to enter each post’s data manually.
+Thankfully, Schema Templates lets you use variables for property’s values; hence if Rank Math finds any data assigned for these variables, it would automatically populate the value for these properties in the Schema Markup.

 The following variables are available to use inside Rank Math Schema Templates, and you can refer to this detailed resource on our variables to understand the data they pull out.